pftaylor61/ocws-bedrock/README.md

-# Bedrock
+# OCWS Bedrock

 This is an accessible ClassicPress starter theme, called Bedrock.
 It is intended to provide a minimum of code for a working website, with the idea that you edit it as you prefer to make your own site.
 No need for child themes!
+It is a fork of Tim Kaye's Bedrock theme, which he designed for such a purpose.

+## Versions

+### Version 0.0.1
+This is the original fork, with minor changes, just to change the name, screenshot etc.

 ## Special Features